sean6369/tp/docs/UserGuide.md

 ### Create a project: `create-project <projectName> / create (interactive mode)`

 Adds a new project.
-If you repeat the command with the same name (any casing), FlowCLI reports a duplicate.
+If you add a new project with the same name (any casing), FlowCLI reports a duplicate.

+Project names can be wrapped in quotes (double `"` or single `'`).
+FlowCLI will automatically remove the surrounding quotes when storing the project name.
+Quotes are optional - you can use them for names with spaces, or omit them entirely.

 ```
 create-project "Birthday Bash"
+create-project 'Birthday Bash'
+create-project Birthday Bash
 ```

+All three examples above create projects Birthday Bash.

 ### List projects or tasks: `list --all` or `list <projectIndex>` or `list (interactive mode)`